 but your wood-heat trained technician will attempt to aid in this area as best they can with advice.

-A WETT Inspection/Evaluation/Report It is to attest that the installation is within Code Compliance Guilde-lines according to Applicable Codes and Standards and the Ontario Building Code.
+A WETT Inspection/Evaluation/Report It is to attest that the installation is within Code Compliance Guide-lines according to Applicable Codes and Standards and the Ontario Building Code and Manufacturers Specifications.

 Is your Chimney Professional Certified??

 On the average a wood-burning unit should be swept EVERY year in the Spring or after every full [or what used to be called a bush] 4x4x8 cord of wood has been consumed.
 If you are a constant wood-burner and use your unit for primary heat you will require 3-4+ sweepings per season.
 You can do this monthly on your own but the last sweeping should be done in April or May, by a Professional Sweep, who can rid your system of the corrosive soot deposits that can eat into your chimney when left to sit for several months.
 Your sweep can also set up an appointment for any reparation work that may be needed for the summer months, when the unit is not used.
 Then come fall's chilly winds, your unit is up and ready for you to burn brightly again.

 Combination Furnaces such as Wood/oil & wood/electric furnaces should be serviced as often as if it were a wood only units.
 Every full cord of wood constitutes a sweeping and service check.
 For wood/oil combos remember, Oil residue is sticky and will attract any airborne debris, including soot.
 Your Oil Technician should come the day after your sweep to clean the oil side of the combination furnace and to ensure the air-fuel mixture is set to the new clean chimney inner diameter.